daniklis9/TZ1/README.md

 # TZ1
-Developed an image gallery app that allows users to browse and favourite images fetched from an API.
-The app should demonstrate mine proficiency in iOS development, including user interface design, data retrieval and basic data persistence.
+Developed an application that allows the user to select a category and, depending on the category, offer the user a menu.